freebsd/freebsd-quarterly/2019q3/pf_sigs.md

 send, and specifies the signal number and si_code from siginfo that must be supplied with the signal.

 Unfortunately, FreeBSD was rather incompliant in this regard.
-Long time ago, we already changed for compliance, a signal sent on access to the page which has permissions incompatible with the access mode.
+A long time ago, we already changed for compliance, a signal sent on access to the page which has permissions incompatible with the access mode.
 That caused multiple problems with GC-based runtimes which were